linagora/tmail-backend/README.md

 You can use a custom local jenkins runner with the `Jenkinsfile` at the root of this project to build the project.
 This will automatically do for you:

-* checkout and compile latest code of Apache James project alongside `openpaas-james`
+* checkout and compile latest code of Apache James project alongside `tmail-backend`
 * generate docker images for `memory` and `distributed` flavors of the project
-* launch unit, integration and deployment tests on `openpaas-james`
+* launch unit, integration and deployment tests on `tmail-backend`

 To launch it you need to have docker installed.
 From the root of this project, you can build the Jenkins runner locally yourself: